USDA-ARS-GBRU/itsxpress/readme.rst

 ---------

 -h, --help            	show this help message and exit.
---fastq, -f				A ``.fastq``, ``.fq``, ``.fastq.gz`` or ``.fq.gz`` file.
+--fastq 				A ``.fastq``, ``.fq``, ``.fastq.gz`` or ``.fq.gz`` file.
 Interleaved
                         or not.
---single_end, -s		A flag to specify if the fastq file is inteleaved.
+--single_end 			A flag to specify if the fastq file is inteleaved.
                         single-ended (not paired).
 Default is false.
---fastq2, -f2			A ``.fastq``, ``.fq``, ``.fastq.gz`` or ``.fq.gz`` file representing read 2, optional.
+--fastq2 				A ``.fastq``, ``.fq``, ``.fastq.gz`` or ``.fq.gz`` file representing read 2, optional.
---outfile, -o			The trimmed Fastq file, if it ends in ``gz`` it will be gzipped.
+--outfile				The trimmed Fastq file, if it ends in ``gz`` it will be gzipped.
 --tempdir				Specify the temp file directory.
 --keeptemp				Should intermediate files be kept?
 --region 				Options : {ITS2,ITS1,ALL}
 --taxa					Select the taxonomic group sequenced: {Alveolata, Bryophyta,
 						Bacillariophyta, Amoebozoa, Euglenozoa, Fungi, Chlorophyta,
 						Rhodophyta, Phaeophyceae, Marchantiophyta, Metazoa, Microsporidia,
 						Oomycota, Haptophyceae, Raphidophyceae, Rhizaria, Synurophyceae,
 						Tracheophyta, Eustigmatophyceae, Apusozoa, Parabasalia}
 --log		          	Log file
 --threads		     	Number of processor threads to use